Song to the Siren (The Chemical Brothers song): Background and composition

 The Chemical Brothers (Tom Rowlands and Ed Simons) started to DJ in 1992, playing hip-hop, techno, and house.
 However, they initially called themselves "The Dust Brothers", incidentally similar to the US production duo of the same name famous for their work with The Beastie Boys.
 At the time, they were "dismayed by the absence of hip-hop headfuck techno", so they started to make their own creating their first single "Song to the Siren".
 It was recorded at home in 1992, taking over a year to finish.

-It uses uses a Hitachi hi-fi system, an Atari ST, a sampler, and an "intense acidic keyboard lines slowed down to a Balearic swagger of about 110bpm mixed with a rigid hip hop-style break".
+It uses a Hitachi hi-fi system, an Atari ST, a sampler, and an "intense acidic keyboard lines slowed down to a Balearic swagger of about 110bpm mixed with a rigid hip hop-style break".
 The song is based around a "relatively lo-fi sample of This Mortal Coil's cover of the Tim Buckley track of the same name", alongside a sample of the Dead Can Dance track "Song to Sophia" and parts of Meat Beat Manifesto tracks.

 When working on the song, Rowlands was inspired by "In Dub" by Renegade Soundwave, Meat Beat Manifesto's music, and Cocteau Twins' music.